yob/buildkite-trace/README.md

 ## buildkite-trace

+If you want to get your build time under control, first you need to measure it.

-A mini rack app that accepts buildkite webhooks and submits them to a datadog agent as traces.
+This is a mini rack app that accepts buildkite webhooks and submits them to a datadog agent as traces.

-The traces become available in the datadob web UI, and look something like this:
+The traces become available in the datadog web UI, and look something like this:

 ![Build waterfall](images/build-waterfall.png)